-Levelogger® transducers were suspended in the well screen intervals below the water table to the extent that water level fluctuations will not expose the transducers to air.
+Levellogger® transducers were suspended in the well screen intervals below the water table to the extent that water level fluctuations will not expose the transducers to air.
 Further, the transducers will be appropriately rated for the respective anticipated head in each well.
 Transducers were secured within the steel surface casing to prevent vandalism and/or tampering.
 The Barologger® was suspended in YVD-08 approximately five feet below the top of the PVC casing.

 Transducers were programmed to record water levels every hour beginning at 12 noon on October 15, 2013.
-Data was collected from the transducers during the groundwater sampling event conducted in March 2015.
+Data was collected from the transducers during the groundwater sampling event conducted in June 2015.
 Prior to deploying transducers and downloading data, water levels in wells were manually gauged using an electronic water level meter.
 Following the data download, water level data was compensated for changes in barometric pressure.
 The resulting groundwater hydrographs are presented in Figures 15A to 15F.

-Groundwater levels in DC-03 (Figure 15B) during this period showed a decreasing trend beginning in late October 2014 and continuing through into March 2015.
-Groundwater levels in DC-05 increased into November 2014 (Figure 15C), then began to fluctuate by 0.5-foot into December 2014.
-Beginning in December 2014, water levels in DC-05 began decreasing and continued a decreasing trend into March 2015.
+Groundwater levels in DC-03 (Figure 15B) during this period showed a decreasing trend into March 2015.
+Water levels reached a minimum of approximately 837 feet amsl in late March 2015 than began increasing throughout Second Quarter 2015.
+Groundwater levels in DC-05 (Figure 15C) began decreasing in November 2014 and continued a decreasing trend throughout First and Second Quarter 2015.
 Comparatively, water levels in DC-05D (Figure 15D) followed the same general trends as DC-05 but with greater daily fluctuation.
 Groundwater levels were generally lower in DC-05D compared to water levels in DC-05, thus indicating a slight downward hydraulic gradient.

 Groundwater levels in monitoring well YVD-03 (Figure 15E) show a daily fluctuation ranging from 0.5 to 1 foot.
-An increasing water level trend in YVD-03 began in early November 2014 and continued through March 2015, with water levels increasing approximately 1 foot over this time period.
-Groundwater levels in monitoring well YVD-08 (Figure 15F) showed daily fluctuations of about 0.5-foot to 1-foot, and remained stable at approximately 844 feet amsl during First Quarter 2015.
-Groundwater levels in YVD-11 showed daily fluctuations of approximately 0.1-foot (Figure 15G) and remained stable at approximately 861.5 feet amsl during First Quarter 2015.
+An increasing water level trend in YVD-03 began in early November 2014 and continued to mid-April 2015, with water levels increasing approximately 1 foot over this time period.
+From mid-April to the end of Second Quarter 2015, water levels in YVD-03 than began declining, decreasing by approximately 0.5-foot.
+Groundwater levels in monitoring well YVD-08 (Figure 15F) showed daily fluctuations of about 0.5-foot to 1-foot, beginning a slight decline toward the end of Second Quarter 2015.
+Groundwater levels in YVD-11 showed daily fluctuations of approximately 0.1-foot (Figure 15G) and remained stable until mid-March 2015, then began a slight decline from mid-March through the end of Second Quarter 2015.